Skip to Content

 Bees vs. Wasps: What’s the Difference?

-Although bees and wasps may look somewhat similar at a distance, their behaviors and physical traits are very different.
+Although bees and wasps may look somewhat similar at a distance, their behaviors and physical traits are different in ways that matter for safety and control.

 Bees